brighton0102/vet-clinic/README.md

 - Animal Table Created
 - Data inserted into table
 - Quries performed on table to fetch data
+- Table for animals
+- Table for owners
+- Table for species
+- Adding data in animals table
+- Query and update animals table.
+- Used Foreign keys in animal table
+- Used JOIN statements to fetch data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>